vchan2/vchan2.github.io/2023APCalculusBC.md

     * absolute convergence
 Exam weighting: 9

+NOTE: any material from Units 1 to 9 is also fair game and may be useful/necessary.

 -->

 <!--
-* Identify a series as geometric and determine its convergergence as well as its sum if it converges
+* Identify a series as geometric and determine its convergence as well as its sum if it converges
   * Know when to apply the divergence test
   * Apply the integral test and know what conditions are needed
   *
 -->

 <!--
-Unit 10 final unit test scheduled for <b>Monday, Arpil 10</a> in-class.
+Unit 10 final unit test scheduled for <b>Monday, April 10</a> in-class.
 You should be proficient in all material contained in Unit 10, though the majority of questions will focus on 10.9-10.15.
 More precisely, you should be able to:
   * Determine convergence or divergence of a series using:
     * its partial sums
     * geometric series (and know the value of the sum if it converges)